wing5wong/artisan-whs-static/source/_about/staff.blade.md

 extends: _layouts.staff
 ---

-Whanganui High School takes great pride in offering a range of facilities to be used by its staff and students.
+List of current Staff at Whanganui High School and their departments and roles.